hpsaturn/chessboard/README.md

 - Thanks to [@lunokjod](https://github.com/lunokjod) for his MongoIA assistant
 - Thanks to [Chess SDL project](https://gitlab.com/fortysixandtwo/SDL-Chess) for its CC by SA image assets.

+## License

+This project is GPLv3.
+Some assets they are licensed under CC BY-SA 3.0.
+See assets directory for details.